MartinWagenbach/CoreTemp/README.md

 - Edit the CoreTemp.ini.

-- Move the CoreTemp.ini to your Path.
+- Move the CoreTemp.ini to your config path.

 ```shell
 $ cp CoreTemp.ini /etc/